 If you know the nous form of any verb, then you know the stem if you chop off the –ons.
 That’s good news if your present tense conjugations are fresh, and bad news if that’s not your strong suit.

 The only irregular stem is that for être (this verb is always getting into trouble).
-This is because its nous form is sommes, and there’s no doing anything with that.
-The stem for être is ét-.
+This is because of its nous form (sommes), and there’s no doing anything with that.

 They’re ready, they’re waiting, they’re in the imperfect terminal and ready for those endings!